joelparkerhenderson/system-quality-attributes/doc/observability/index.md

 Observability also serves as a cross-functional constraint, as it impacts teams responsible for different aspects of the system, such as development, operations, and customer support.
 It requires collaboration among these teams to ensure that the necessary logs, metrics, and other monitoring tools are in place and accessible to all stakeholders.

-In summary, observability is crucial for maintaining a high level of system availability, reliability, and performance.
-It helps in identifying and resolving issues quickly and efficiently, thereby minimizing downtime and ensuring a positive user experience.

 </span>